A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise

 is measurable, where $2^A$ stands for the set of subsets of $A$.
 Considering the graph $\Gamma_{\Phi}$, of $\Phi$:

 it is clear that it is a closed set, and then measurable.
 In particular, the multi-application $\Phi$ is measurable.
-Moreover, by Lemma 12.1.7 in \cite{stroock1997multidimensional}, the application $\Psi$ which associate to any compact set $K \in \mathcal{P}(\R)^2$ the set
+Moreover, by \cite[Lemma 12.1.7]{stroock1997multidimensional}, the application $\Psi$ which associate to any compact set $K \in \mathcal{P}(\R)^2$ the set

 is measurable.
 Then the function